 Step 3.
 File Manager menu.

 Now that you’re in the Hosting Panel, select the File Manager menu.
-That’s the place that would help you determine whether or not your site loads through our servers.
+From there, you can manage your website’s files hosted with WPX.
+We’ll upload a test file that will help determine whether your site loads through WPX’s servers or not.

 Step 4.
 Create a file.